How to support your runner.

 Start with everything properly organized and clean--and keep it that way.
 Hang a trash bag in a convenient location

-Be sure the entire runner crew must know the organization.
+Be sure the entire crew know the organization.

 Separate large coolers for “clean” and “dirty” (and backup supply) ice.